-

 How a Tree Risk Assessment Is Performed

-The tree’s size and shape are reviewed.
+Tree size and shape are reviewed.

 The surrounding area is also considered.

-Nearby buildings, paths, and power lines matter.
+Nearby structures and utilities matter.

-Weather history is considered.
+Weather history is taken into account.

 Too much movement can signal weak roots.